(045) 894 538

 Travel Pass is available on most Iarnród Éireann, Bus Éireann, Dublin Bus, DART and Luas Services and on certain private bus and ferry services.
 Consult with travel operators prior to traveling.
 Travel Pass can only be used when travelling with the person you are caring for.

-You may be employed, self-employed, undertaking training or education courses outside the home for up to 18.5 hours per week (Increased from 15 hours since Jan 2020) and still be entitled to Carers Allowance provided you are within the means.
+You may be employed, self-employed, undertaking training or education courses outside the home for up to 18.5 hours per week and still be entitled to Carers Allowance provided you are within the means.

 If you are looking after more than 1 child, you may be entitled to an additional 50% of the maximum rate of Carer’s Allowance each week.